tc39/proposal-decimal/README.md

 });
 ```

-### Tertiary use case: Numerical calculations on more precise floats

-If it works out reasonably to provide for it within the same proposal, it would also be nice to provide support for higher-precision applications of floating point numbers.

-If Decimal is arbitrary-precision or supports greater precision than Number, it may also be used for applications which need very large floating point numbers, such as astronomical calculations, physics, or even certain games.
-In some sense, larger or arbitrary-precision binary floats (as supported by [QuickJS](https://bellard.org/quickjs/), or IEEE 754 128-bit/256-bit binary floats) may be more efficient, but Decimal may also be suitable if the need is ultimately for human-consumable, and reproducible, calculations.
+#### Goals implied by this use case

+This use case implies the following goals:

+- Exact arithmetic: Addition, subtraction, multiplication, and division compute their exact decimal result, with no unintended rounding to cause user-visible errors
+- Explicit, opt-in rounding when a calculation requires it, with a choice of rounding mode
+- Sufficient precision for typical human-readable quantities, preserved across arithmetic
+- Sufficient ergonomics to enable correct usage
+- Be implementable with adequate performance/memory usage for applications
+- (Please file an issue to mention more requirements)

 ### Language design goals

-In addition to the goals which come directly from use cases mentioned above:
+In addition to the goals which come directly from the use case mentioned above:

 - Well-defined semantics, with the same result regardless of which implementation and context a piece of code is run in
 - Build a consistent story for numerics in JavaScript together with Numbers, BigInt, operator overloading, and